 During a special orientation session at the Championships, athletes, trainers and parents, if applicable, will receive comprehensive information about how athletes can advance through the sport to its highest levels.
 These sessions will specifically discuss the Jumping Athlete Pathway, a joint USHJA-US Equestrian effort that identifies and nurtures Jumping athletes as they advance through the sport to enhance future success for Olympic and international teams representing the United States.

-Key sport leaders, including the US Equestrian Youth Chef d’ Equipe DiAnn Langer, will be monitoring each set of Championships to assess talent among Championship competitors.
+Key sport leaders will be monitoring each set of Championships to assess talent among Championship competitors.

 Gold Star Emerging Jumper Riders, regardless of age, along with their coaches and parents, will be invited to attend one of three Gold Star Clinics scheduled for the early part of the following year.

 Gold Star Clinics will offer horsemanship, stable management, mounted instruction and additional education from top clinicians.
 Each Gold Star Clinic will offer education for Gold Star Jumper Coaches to help them understand the competition landscape and the opportunities available to their riders as they advance through the sport.